See our Fact Sheet on Sudan for information on U.S. - Sudanese relations.

 Photography: Photography requires a permit from the External Information Centre in Khartoum (part of the Ministry of Information).
 Even with a permit, it is illegal to take pictures of military installations, public utilities, infrastructure (e.g., bridges, airports), slum areas, or beggars.
 Do not take photographs or use equipment with cameras (including cell phone camera and laptops) close to government buildings.
 You could be fined, have your photographic equipment confiscated without notice, and risk detention and arrest.
 Do not take photos of Sudanese without their permission.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

-Sudanese law enforcement officials routinely block consular access to foreign nationals in detention.
-The U.S. Embassy may not receive notification or be allowed to visit you in prison.
-Moreover, dual U.S.-Sudanese nationals may be treated as solely Sudanese citizens, impeding our ability to visit you or provide consular services.
+Sudanese law enforcement officials routinely block access to foreign nationals in detention.
+Therefore, the U.S. Embassy may not receive notification or be allowed access to you.
+Moreover dual U.S. - Sudanese - nationals may be prosecuted as a Sudanese citizen, impeding our ability to provide consular services.

 Phone Service: Cellular phones are the norm, as other telephone service is unreliable and landlines are nearly non-existent.
 It may be possible to purchase a SIM card locally and use a U.S.-compatible cell phone.